We use cookies on this site to enhance your experience.

 Print | PDFThrough Laurier Continuing Education, community members can learn about Indigenous history, knowledge, and practices, and how systems in Canada have impacted Indigenous communities.
 Explore courses and certificates are offered through the Centre for Indigegogy, Faculty of Social Work (FSW) Professional Development, and the Centre for Public Safety and Well-Being (CPSW).

-The Centre for Indigegogy was founded in 2017 by associate professor Kathy Absolon and the Indigenous Field of Study Team in response to the need for Indigenous-centred and decolonizing professional development, continuing education, and training.
+The Centre for Indigegogy was founded in 2017 by professor Kathy Absolon (PhD) and the Indigenous Field of Study Team in response to the need for Indigenous-centred and decolonizing professional development, continuing education, and training.

 The certificates and customized trainings are rooted in Indigenous worldviews and decolonizing knowledges, with a goal of transforming organizations, education, educators, and community workers.
 The centre has generated local, national, and international reach since its inception.
 In these learning spaces, Indigenous Elders and facilitators share stories, teachings, and knowledge.

 “Truth and reconciliation can only happen with knowledge building.
-The Centre for Indigegogy is the most appropriate and suitable place for this to occur, says Absolon.
+The Centre for Indigegogy is the most appropriate and suitable place for this to occur," says Absolon.
 “It is developed and run by Indigenous people, with the intention to assist the community, both Indigenous and non-Indigenous, with understanding decolonizing, wholistic practice, Indigenous re-search, and post-colonial trauma.”

 Certificates are created for Indigenous and non-Indigenous individuals at varying stages of colonial consciousness: